Nathan McSweeney

-Nathan Andrew McSweeney (born 8 March 1999) is an Australian cricketer who has represented the Australia national cricket team in Test cricket.
+Nathan Andrew McSweeney (born 8 March 1999) is an Australian right-handed batter and occasional off spinner who has represented the national team in Test cricket in 2024.
 In domestic cricket he captains South Australia and plays for Brisbane Heat.

 McSweeney previously played for the Queensland Bulls and Melbourne Renegades.
 He has captained the Australia A and Prime Minister's XI teams.

 Domestic career

 McSweeney plays for Glenelg in South Australian Premier Cricket.

 Prior to his senior debut, McSweeney was named in Australia's squad for the 2018 Under-19 Cricket World Cup.
 He scored a match-winning 156 runs against Papua New Guinea during the competition.
 He made his first-class debut for Queensland against Tasmania in the 2018–19 Sheffield Shield season and made his senior Twenty20 debut in January 2020 for Melbourne Renegades in the Big Bash League.
 He was signed by the Brisbane Heat as a local replacement player for Marnus Labuschagne for the 2021–22 Big Bash League season before being signed to a longer-term contract by the team following a series of successful performances, receiving a two-year deal with the club.

 In May 2021, McSweeney moved to South Australia ahead of the 2021/22 domestic season, making his List A debut in September 2021 in the 2021–22 Marsh One-Day Cup.
 He scored his maiden first-class century in December 2022 against Tasmania.

 In March 2023, McSweeney was announced as the captain of Australia A for their tour of New Zealand.
 Playing in the first unofficial Test, he scored 50 in the first innings and 69 not out in the second.

 In the absence of regular captain Usman Khawaja, McSweeney captained Brisbane Heat to their second Big Bash League title during the 2023–24 season.
 After scoring 307 runs at an average of 51.16 he was named in the 2023–24 Marsh One-Day Cup team of the tournament.

 In April 2024, McSweeney was named as the captain of South Australia for the 2024–25 Australian domestic season.
 He scored his maiden List A century in October 2024, making 137 runs in 131 balls against Queensland.

 McSweeney led South Australia to the Sheffield Shield and One-Day Cup titles in his first season as captain, delivering South Australia their first Sheffield Shield title in 29 years, their first One Day title in 13 years.
 South Australia were the first recipients of the newly introduced Dean Jones Trophy as winners of the One-Day Cup.

+In the 2025-26 Sheffield Shield season, McSweeney led South Australia to the Sheffield Shield title once again, this time winning the Final against Victoria by 56 runs, South Australia's first time going back-to-back in the Sheffield Shield in the competition's history.
+In the match, McSweeney scored 72 runs for the game, which included 52 in South Australia's first innings.